 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

-The processes outlined in 7.2 and 7.3 are considered formal redress process.
+The processes outlined in 7.2 and 7.3 are considered formal redress process for the data in the EHR Core system from which the information from this system is collected and used.
 To ensure data accuracy and maintain quality of care, patients are encouraged to actively review and verify information included in their health records.